THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 If nothing happens, I suggest finding their contact details and contacting them directly to ask.
 If you don’t get an answer, move on and try again in a few months.

 Amazon is a popular program and does have a requirement of three sales in the first six months.
-The reality is that if you can’t meet this requirement then it’s not worth being a partner anyway.
+The reality is that if you can’t meet this requirement then it’s not worth being an affiliate anyway.

 However, it’s not the end of the world if your account is shut down.
 It’s easy to reopen and get started again.

-Amazon will also manually check your site after your first sale so make sure you meet all their requirements.
+Amazon will also manually check your site after your three sales so make sure you meet all their requirements.
+Note that in 2019 there are now requirements for ongoing sales if you are using their API to display links with a plugin like EasyAzon.

 This includes doing things like: